What National Insurance do I pay as an employee?

 At present Lucy's earnings are below the lower earnings limit for Class 1 NIC.
 This means that she is not entitled to contributory benefits and is not accruing qualifying years for state pension purposes.

 This means she could gain entitlement to contributory benefits and potentially a qualifying year for state pension purposes, without having to physically pay out anything in terms of Class 1 NIC.
-She is also not earning enough to pay any tax, so she will be able to keep the whole of her £115 per week.
+She is also not earning enough to pay any tax, so she will be able to keep the whole of her £115 per week, although it may affect any state benefits she currently receives.

-Kerry earns £165 per week.
-She has a child at nursery.
+Kerry earns £167 per week.
+She pays for a child to attend nursery.
 Her employer suggests a salary sacrifice scheme whereby she gives up cash salary in exchange for her child attending a workplace nursery provided by her employer, as this will save her tax and NIC on nursery costs.
 The amount sacrificed is to be £55 a week.

-If she exchanges £55 of cash salary for £55 of workplace nursery provision each week, she will have cash earnings of only £110 per week.
+If she exchanges £55 of cash salary for £55 of workplace nursery provision each week, she will have cash earnings of only £112 per week.
 This will take her earnings below the lower earnings limit and outside the NIC system.
-This will adversely affect Kerry’s entitlement to contributory benefits, statutory maternity pay, statutory sick pay, and statutory adoption pay and also her state pension entitlement.
+This could adversely affect Kerry’s entitlement to contributory benefits, statutory maternity pay, statutory sick pay, and statutory adoption pay and also her state pension entitlement.
+Kerry could be entitled to some NIC credits that might give entitlement to some benefits.

 Her employer might also be in breach of the national minimum wage rules.